-Metallurgy is subdivided into ferrous metallurgy (the metallurgy of iron and its alloys also known as black metallurgy) and non-ferrous metallurgy (the metallurgy of aluminium, copper etc.).
-Ferrous metallurgy involves processes and alloys based on iron while non-ferrous metallurgy involves processes and alloys based on other metals.
+Metallurgy is subdivided into ferrous metallurgy (the metallurgy of iron and its alloys, also known as black metallurgy) and non-ferrous metallurgy (the metallurgy of aluminium, copper, etc.).
+Ferrous metallurgy involves processes and alloys based on iron, while non-ferrous metallurgy involves processes and alloys based on other metals.

 Processing of Metals

-Processing of metals in the solid state can be divided into two major stages:
+The processing of metals in the solid state can be divided into two major stages:

 - Hot working.
 First, the raw material in the form of large ingots or billets is hot-worked, usually by rolling, forging, or extrusion, into smaller shapes and sizes.
 These processes occur at a temperature above that at which recrystallization occurs.
 Being above the recrystallization temperature allows the material to recrystallize during deformation.
-This is important because recrystallization keeps the materials from strain hardening, which ultimately keeps the yield strength and hardness low and ductility high.
+This is important because recrystallization keeps the materials from strain hardening, ultimately keeping the yield strength and hardness low and ductility high.
 For hot-working operations, large deformations are possible, which may be successively repeated because the metal remains soft and ductile.
 In general, metals are shaped by processes such as:

 Thermal Processing of Metals